|

 AG Anthony Guarino DA

-KR Dave Kramble
+KR Dave Kramble GI

 KD Kirk Dellebuur YY